luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 1 senior, 1 adult, and 2 kittens

-if the created at adn updated at dates are the same i do not want to display them in the animal details page

 There are some queries that we might want the refactor into reusable. what do you think.
 @AnimalDetail.tsx (149-171)  is an example. if we were to do this again or have this duplicated in multiple places it would be good to refactor. identify other reused logic in our code that we should refactor.

-@AnimalDetail.tsx (480-494) this does not seem to work. it mihgt be due to the precision of the timestamps.